-How much does the Media actually influence our thoughts about certain dog breeds?
+Scary or Cute?
+How much do appearances and the media influence our thoughts about certain dog breeds?

 Bad to The Bone or Misunderstood?